Bauer-Miles/hosting-parsons-on-github-template/index.markdown

 # Parsons Practice

 ## Practice Project
-Correctly order Hello, Conversation and Goodbye by dragging the blocks to the space below.
+Correctly order Hello, Conversation and Goodbye by dragging the blocks to the yellow space below.
 Click "Get feedback" when you are done.
 If the blocks turn green you are correct.
-Red means you need to try again.
+Red means you need to try again by clicking "Reset problem".

 <div id="PP-sortableTrash" class="sortable-code"></div>
 <div id="PP-sortable" class="sortable-code"></div>